frontiago/frontiago/README.md

 ## Hello, i'm Thiago Silva from Brazil

-- My focus is on frontend development with HTML, CSS, Javascript and React.
+- My focus is on frontend development with HTML, CSS, Javascript and ReactJS.
-- I can speak english and a little in spanish.
+- I can speak portuguese, english and a little in spanish.

 #### Follow and contact me:
 <div style="display: inline_block; margin:-10px 0 15px 0;">